Behavioral Consequences of Sexual Orientation Disclosure in a Large-Scale Digital Environment: Robustness Checks

-The first panel of Table \ref{table_estimation_results_main} displays the results.
-For any donor pool composition, the results are not sensitive to the choice of the regularization parameter.
-Point estimates are consistently negative and are statistically different from zero at the $5\%$ significance level across most of the considered specifications.
-The results are consistent also quantitatively across all specifications, with a decline ranging between $38.69\%$ and $37.49\%$ of the pre-treatment average preferences for Graves.
+Table \ref{table_estimation_results_main} displays the results.
+For any donor pool composition, the results are not sensitive to the choice of the regularization parameter, and point estimates are consistently negative.
+The results are consistent also quantitatively across all specifications, with a decline ranging between $40.98\%$ and $38.17\%$ of the pre-treatment average preferences for Graves.
 Overall, these results support our main finding of a substantial negative impact of the coming-out event on players' preferences for Graves.

 We also assess the credibility of the synthetic control estimator by conducting a robustness check that artificially shifts the coming-out event ten days earlier.
 This backdating exercise allows us to evaluate the estimator's predictive accuracy during a ten-day hold-out period \parencite[see e.g.,][]{abadie2022synthetic}.
-The upper panel of Figure \ref{fig_graves_pick_rates_pooled_robustness} in Appendix \ref{app_robust} presents the results of this analysis.
+The upper panel of Figure \ref{fig_graves_pick_rates_pooled_robustness} presents the results of this analysis.
 We observe three key findings.
 First, the estimated effects remain qualitatively and quantitatively consistent, confirming a negative and persistent impact of the coming-out event on players' revealed preferences for Graves.
-Second, the synthetic control estimator demonstrates a good fit during the hold-out period, indicating its ability to accurately capture Graves' behavior prior to the disclosure.
+Second, the synthetic control estimator demonstrates a good fit during the hold-out period, indicating its ability to accurately capture Graves' usage prior to the disclosure.
 Third, the actual and the synthetic series begin to diverge on the true day of disclosure, even when the estimator has no knowledge of the actual disclosure date.
 The absence of estimated effects before the coming-out event also lends support to the plausibility of a no-anticipation assumption \parencite[see e.g.,][]{abadie2021using}.